SparkPost/support-docs/articles/deliverability/report-card.md

 ## Account Health Metrics

-The health metrics are important because SparkPost uses them to assess sending reputation.
+The health metrics shown in the report are important because SparkPost uses them to assess sending reputation.
 In extreme cases, SparkPost may warn you or even suspend your account based on these metrics.
-The report card will colour any unusually high health metrics to highlight any issues.
+The report will colour poor health metrics to highlight any issues.

 ### Hard Bounce Rate

 Your _hard bounce rate_ is the percentage of your messages that resulted in delivery failures known as "hard bounces".
 You can read details about how SparkPost classifies the various types of delivery failure in [this article](https://www.sparkpost.com/docs/deliverability/bounce-classification-codes/).

+### Spam Complaint Rate

+Your _spam complaint rate_ is the percentage of your messages that result in spam complaints from your recipients.

 ### Health Metric Rankings

 The report may show a _rank_ value for each health metric.
 This section gives your account's position or "rank" for that metric compared to all other SparkPost accounts.
 For instance, if your hard bounce rate rank says "Top 10th percentile", then your hard bounce rate is in the top 10% of senders using SparkPost.
-That's is a nice place to be.
+That is a nice place to be.

-### Spam Complaint Rate

-You _spam complaint rate_ is the percentage of your messages that result in spam complaints from the recipients.

 ## Other Report Metrics

- - Emails Sent - volume of messages injected into SparkPost or rejected by it
+ - **Emails Sent** - volume of messages injected into SparkPost or rejected by it
    - See also `count_targeted` in your [summary report](https://app.sparkpost.com/reports/summary)
- - Accepted - the percentage of emails accepted by a remote domain excluding out-of-band bounces
+ - **Accepted** - the percentage of emails accepted by a remote domain excluding out-of-band bounces
    - See also `count_accepted` in the [summary report](https://app.sparkpost.com/reports/summary)
- - Opens - the percentage of messages that were opened or had a link clicked
+ - **Opens** - the percentage of messages that were opened or had a link clicked
- - Clicks - the percentage of messages that had at least 1 link clicks
+ - **Clicks** - the percentage of messages that had at least 1 link clicks

 You can find [definitions of all of SparkPost's metrics here](https://developers.sparkpost.com/api/metrics.html#header-metrics-api-deliverability-glossary).